 - Any history of upper tract urothelial carcinoma;

 - Incarcerated in a detention facility or in police custody (patients wearing a monitoring device can be enrolled) at baseline/screening;

 - Contraindication to radical cystectomy (e.g., ASA of 4, patient not considered a radical cystectomy candidate due to comorbidity);

 - Contraindication to medical therapy (i.e., intolerant of all medical therapies);

 - Unable to provide written informed consent in English;

 - Unable to be contacted for research surveys;

-- Planning to participate in a Phase I or Phase II interventional clinical trial for NMIBC or any blinded interventional trial for NMIBC.
+- Planning to participate in a Phase I or Phase II interventional clinical trial for NMIBC (unless in the control/comparator arm of a Phase II trial) or any blinded interventional trial for NMIBC.